fanpu/website/_pages/about.md

 theoretical computer science and mathematics.
 My eventual goal is to build a startup in AI/ML using the things that I've learnt.

-My other academic interests include complexity theory and mathematical analysis.
+My other academic interests include complexity theory, programming language theory, and mathematics.

 In my free time, I enjoy bouldering, running, reading textbooks, watching anime,